cnoe482/VM-Setup/README.md

   - Windows 11 pro is standard windows
   - Windows Server 2025 is a windows server
 - Choose VM Archiecture: Type of CPU
-  - Arm64: this is the CPU architecture used on Mobile Devices and Laptops
+  - ARM64: Energy-efficient CPU architecture commonly used in mobile devices
-  - x64: What you will find in most Desktops
+  - x64: Traditional CPU architecture used in most desktops, servers
-- Size: How many CPU cores and Ram VM will have
+- Size: How many CPU cores and how much Ram VM will have
   - Azure will automatically generate the standard for your selected Image
   - Click the drop down and click **See all sizes** if you want to change this
 - Enter a Username